runtimeverification/proof-generation/README.md

  LblnotBoolUnds-domain-fact-12
 ```

-Note that we are not currently proving facts about domain values like integers, so these are stated as assumptions in the proof object.
+Note that we are not currently proving facts about domain values like integers, so the warning above complains about these unproved assumptions in the proof object.